xenein/requestnonsense/README.md

 ## songlist csv format

 Customs Forge Song Manager CSV-Format starts with a line denoting the delimiter.
-We always assume ";" and skip over the first line.
-If you don't use CFSM, include a blank line in your csv first.
-(This might chance, keep an eye on here)
+CFSM uses the first line in the csv file to denote the delimiter (usually ";").
+Check LIST_DELIMITER and LIST_CFSM in example.env.

 We rely on Columns "Artist", "Title" and "Arrangements" in songlist, additional columns are ignored.
 If your csv does not have arrangements, you can go with `INSTRUMENTS=` in .env - this will simply use all songs.